enzofarina/enzofarina/README.md

 ---

+This is where I document what I'm learning and building.
 Currently looking for internships or entry-level opportunities.
-Feel free to reach out.